We are proud to launch a new initiative in partnership with Arts of Life!

 Culminating Event:

-Curated prints from the program duration will be on display at a Fundraising Exhibition to be held at the Spudnik Press Annex Gallery on March 14, 2025 (5pm-8pm).
+Curated prints from the program duration will be on display at a fundraising exhibition, PRESSed together, to be held at the Spudnik Press Annex Gallery on March 14, 2025 (5pm-8pm).
 Prints will be for sale, benefiting participating artists, Spudnik Press, Arts of Life, and Latitude Chicago.
-Official announcement and more details will be posted soon.